The North Coast Regional Tourism Awards are facilitated by NSW Tourism Association.

 This review is separate from the written submission and is a great opportunity to showcase your brand’s digital strength.

-Ensure your website is at it’s best to receive maximum points.
+Ensure your website and social media channels are at their best to receive maximum points.

 The North Coast Regional Tourism Awards are delivered in partnership with NSW Tourism Association and Destination North Coast.
 They are aligned with the Quality Tourism Accreditation and Australian Tourism Industry Council and allow for easier entry at regional level, with strong support and an enhanced pathway to state and national.
 The entry process is designed to support tourism businesses grow through: